Thabiso Kutumela

-Thabiso Kutumela (born 1 July 1993) is a South African professional soccer player who plays as a striker for Richards Bay.
+Thabiso Kutumela (born 1 July 1993) is a South African professional soccer player who plays as a striker for AmaZulu.

 Kutumela joined Mamelodi Sundowns from Maritzburg United in 2021.

 Kutumela made his debut for the South Africa national team at the 2016 COSAFA Cup.
 He represented South Africa in the soccer competition at the 2016 Summer Olympics.

 International career

 International goals

 Scores and results list South Africa's goal tally first.